kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 There will be the following two differences.

-1. In the server URL's `protocol://host:port` prefix, the host will be replaced by the given domain name and the port will be replaced by the given port.
+1. In the server URL's `protocol://host:port` prefix, the host will be replaced by the given host and the port will be replaced by the given port.
 2. The cluster will be given a `certificate-authority-data` that holds the contents (base64 encoded, as usual) of the given CA certificate